History of Shepherd’s Center of Greensboro

 Annual celebrations have been scheduled since 1987 to recognize volunteers and to share in fellowship and inspiration.
 Many of these early events involved a presentation by Dr. Elbert Cole as he continued to share his visions and experiences.
 Some have involved community leaders who invited SCG to explore issues such as the role of older adults in society (Rabbi Zalman-Schacter), or the need to learn how to accept help from others (Wendy Lustbader), or a moving focus on spirituality.

 In addition to these celebratory events, Shepherd’s Center has sponsored a number of enrichment conferences for the wider community.
-These have included programs focused on Retirement Living Options, Immigrant Elders, a Choir Festival of Friendship, discussions on Conscious Aging concepts, and Aging Place with a focus on home improvements to make our homes safer.
+These have included programs focused on Retirement Living Options, Immigrant Elders, a Choir Festival of Friendship, discussions on Conscious Aging concepts, and Aging In Place with a focus on home improvements to make our homes safer.

 OPERATIONS

-Sources of income have transitioned over the years from primarily congregational donations, to the current expenses managed with program fees, individual donations, various sponsorship (faith based, retirement community promotions, and community service organizations), fundraising projects, and small grants for special needs.
+Sources of income have transitioned over the years from congregational donations to the current expenses managed with program fees, individual donations, various sponsorship (faith based, retirement community promotions, and community service organizations), fundraising projects, and small grants for special needs.
 Budgets are further managed with the generosity of time and services provided by volunteers using their personal resources.

 The value of our volunteers’ contributions of time and talents, the value of the meaningful services and enrichment activities that keep people active and engaged, plus the value of our services to the overall Greater Greensboro community are impossible to calculate.

 Each year Shepherd’s Center of Greensboro strives to serve additional older adults in meaningful ways.
 This will be an expanding challenge in the next 20 years, as a large wave of older adults (Baby Boomers) seek new opportunities and roles after retirement.
 Always volunteer driven, Shepherd’s Center uses the strengths of pooled knowledge and resources, coupled with a varied faith community to value all older adults.
-Never too old to learn, we find our blessings magnified through service and sharing in a community that honors the life and experience of our elders
+Never too old to learn, we find our blessings magnified through service and sharing in a community that honors the life and experience of our elders.